 You can’t use the same bunch of hashtags in every single post, even when you create content around similar topics.
 The social media algorithms don’t find this practice favorable, and it can lead to a shadowban, especially on Instagram.
 So, you need to do your research before uploading every single piece of content.
 Definitely, you can use some common hashtags in every post.

-It can seem like a daunting task to write hashtags manually while uploading every post.
+It can seem daunting to write hashtags manually while uploading every post.
 To avoid that, you can use a social media scheduler like RecurPost, which lets you store unlimited bags of hashtags and name them using google my business scheduler.
 You can then use those hashtags and schedule those posts with social media bulk scheduling in advance using the same tool.

 6. Don’t overuse hashtags

 Hashtags definitely give you more exposure and make your content reach the maximum number of people.
 Besides, using branded hashtags consistently can make your brand recognizable.
 However, that doesn’t mean you should fill your posts with hashtags, even if they are relevant.

 Every social media platform has its own frequency of benefitting hashtags.
 And going above the limit can do more harm than good.
 In fact, using more than 10 hashtags on any platform can reduce the engagement rate by more than 50%.

 - On Instagram, you can use up to 30 hashtags in one post.
 But, use no more than 9-10 relevant hashtags for getting better engagement.